Lou Rogers: Becoming a cartoonist

 The Woman's Journal, a pro-suffrage newspaper, highlighted Rogers's contribution at about the same time, describing her as the "only woman artist to devote all her time to feminism."
 Her plan to distribute her suffrage cartoons to newspapers and for campaign literature was announced in 1914.
 In 1917, Margaret Sanger founded the Birth Control Review and hired Rogers as the Art Director.
 As late as 1924 a news story touted her as the "World's Only Woman Cartoonist," which Rogers herself corrected.
+Though the first active suffrage cartoonist, other notable female suffrage cartoonists include Nina Allender and Blanche Ames.
 New York City alone claimed, among others, resident cartoonist-illustrator Laura Foster and Edwina Dumm, as well as Cornelia Barns and Alice Beach Winter, who contributed to the radical avant-garde magazine, The Masses: